 • Eating less saturated fat

 • Consuming large amounts of protein

 • Staying physically active

 Many seniors fail to eat healthy, which is why vitamin deficiencies are common in the aging population, and this is a problem that can increase cognitive impairment as well as infections and poor bone health.
 Seniors with vitamin D deficiencies could increase their risk of developing Parkinson’s.
 Vitamin D can protect the brain and central nervous system, staving off neurodegenerative disorders such as Parkinson’s.
 To prevent this disorder and protect your loved one’s overall health, make sure he or she consumes plenty of foods that contain vitamin D in addition to getting sunlight exposure.

 Parkinson’s disease can be especially challenging, and family caregivers can easily get overwhelmed.
 Caring for aging loved ones can be difficult for families who don’t have training or expertise in providing home care, but this challenge doesn’t have to be managed alone.
 Family caregivers can rely on Coast Care Partners for the help they need.
 We provide high-quality Parkinson’s care as well as comprehensive Alzheimer’s and dementia home care.
-Lemon Grove families are encouraged to call us at 619-354-2544 today to learn more about our high-quality in-home care services.
+San Diego families are encouraged to call us at 619-354-2544 today to learn more about our high-quality in-home care services.